 1) Synaptic Plasticity is Important for Learning and Memory

-Intrinsic brain plasticity (flexibility), or the ability of the brain to rewire, is an important and evolutionarily conserved neural correlate of learning [R].
+Intrinsic brain plasticity, or the brain’s inherent ability to rewire itself, is an important and evolutionarily conserved neural correlate of all forms of learning .

-Intrinsic plasticity is an important predictor of learning-induced behavioral plasticity [R].
+Intrinsic plasticity is also an important predictor of learning-induced behavioral plasticity .

 The Role of Synaptic Plasticity in The Hippocampus (Memory Center)

-Located in the medial temporal lobe, the hippocampus plays a key role in forming new associations and consolidating stimuli into new memories [R].
+Located in the medial temporal lobe, the hippocampus plays a key role in forming new associations and consolidating stimuli into new memories .

-Specialized cells in the hippocampus can undergo mitosis (cell division) to generate new brain cells [R].
+Specialized cells in the hippocampus can also undergo cell division (mitosis) to generate entirely new brain cells (neurogenesis) .
 Synaptic plasticity is important for these cells to integrate with other hippocampal cells.

 2) Synaptic Plasticity Helps Recover from Brain and Nervous System Injuries

-Through neuroplasticity, the central nervous system can remarkably recover from brain injuries.
-In addition, the brain can adapt through secondary compensatory mechanisms when there is some brain tissue damage [R].
+Neuroplasticity is what allows the central nervous system to (partially) recover from damage, such as brain injuries.
+In addition, the brain can adapt through secondary compensatory mechanisms when there is some brain tissue damage .

-Preliminary work suggests that long-lasting morphological changes occur in the hippocampus after traumatic brain injury, including the growth of cell soma and recruitment of neurons to the hippocampus [R, R].
+Some preliminary research suggests that long-lasting morphological changes occur in the hippocampus after traumatic brain injury – including the growth of cell bodies (soma) and recruitment of new neurons into the hippocampus [11, 12].

-Spinal injuries that damage the sensorimotor pathways are known to cause synaptic changes in neuronal circuitry, within the spinal cord and at higher levels, over the postinjury weeks and months [R].
+Spinal injuries that damage the sensorimotor pathways are known to cause synaptic changes in neuronal circuitry, within the spinal cord and at higher levels, over the postinjury weeks and months .